 And now, she’s had a restaurant named after her, too.

-That restaurant – though in Covent Garden, not Paris – comes to you from the Kitty Fisher’s team, with the kitchen helmed by former head chef there, George Barson.
-He’s come up with a menu that feels both familiar and fancy, elevating comfort food with top-notch ingredients and presenting plates with that signature Kitty Fisher’s flair.
+That restaurant – though in Covent Garden, not Paris – comes to you from the Kitty Fisher’s team, with the kitchen helmed by Alex Kalaitzidis.
+He’s plating up a menu that feels both familiar and fancy, elevating comfort food with top-notch ingredients.

 We’d buy it a chateau if we could.

 NOTE: Cora Pearl is open for lunch and dinner Tuesday-Saturday, plus Sunday lunch.
 You can find out more and book on their website HERE.

 Cora Pearl | 30 Henrietta Street, WC2E 8NA